yzshi5/MINO/README.md

 ```
 Set `eval` as 1 for inference only, check `exp` folder for more details,

-The unconditional version for PDE solving will be released in two days

 ## Acknowledgement
 Special thanks to the following GitHub repositories for their valuable datasets: